 Without pollinators, we would be in a bad way.
 The U.S. Dept. of Agriculture tells us, “Of the 100 crop species which provide 90 percent of the world’s food, over 70 crops are pollinated by bees.”

 Fruit set failure often means there are not enough pollinators.
+Insufficient pollination can also lead to blossom drop, crooking, and poor harvests.
 Today, we will find out who the pollinators are and how to attract more of them to the garden.

 How does pollination occur?